cds-snc/gcds-docs/src/en/components/notice/code.md

 ### Specify the notice title and heading level

 - Use the `notice-title` attribute to create a clear and informative heading for the notice.
 Ensure the title conveys the message’s purpose.
 - Set the `notice-title-tag` to define the [correct heading level](/en/components/heading/design/#order-heading-levels-hierarchically) for the notice title.
-Follow a correct and orderly heading hierarchy to make it equal for people who use assistive technologies.
+While the font size remains the same regardless of the tag, setting the correct heading level maintains proper hierarchy and accessibility for assistive technologies.

 {% include "partials/getcode.njk" %}